What is a Process?

-Processes can be any of the following states:
+Processes in the operating system can be in any of the following states:

 - CPU registers and Program Counter.
 Program Counter holds the address of the next instruction to be executed for that process.

-- Memory Management information - Eg. page tables or segment tables.
+- Memory Management information: For example, page tables or segment tables.

-- Accounting information - user and kernel CPU time consumed, account numbers, limits, etc.
+- Accounting information: The User and kernel CPU time consumed, account numbers, limits, etc.

 - I/O Status information: Devices allocated, open file tables, etc.